daniil/blockchain-for-developers/blockchain-essentials.md

 **Transaction** - an asset transfer between participants

+**Asset** - anything that is capable of being owned or controlled to produce value

 **Contract** - the conditions for a transaction to occur

 There are multiple participants that duplicate the ;ledgers and contracts.